MileHacker Logo

 • Drinking tap water (always use bottled or purified).

-• Not negotiating taxi fares (agree before trip or use ride-sharing apps).
+• Not negotiating taxi fares (agree before trip or utilize ride-sharing-sharing apps).

 • Ignoring sun protection (high-SPF sunscreen, hats, hydration).